World Bank approves $500m to improve rural roads, market access in Ghana - MyJoyOnline

 Audio By Carbonatix

-The World Bank has approved $500 million in financing for the Ghana Market Access and Connectivity Project (GMACP), a major initiative to improve rural road connectivity, strengthen agricultural value chains, expand economic opportunities, and create short-term direct jobs for rural communities across Ghana.
+The World Bank announced on Thursday approval of $500 million in financing for the Ghana Market Access and Connectivity Project (GMACP), benefiting more than 550,000 people.

+The initiative is to improve rural road connectivity, strengthen agricultural value chains, expand economic opportunities, and create short-term direct jobs for rural communities across Ghana.

-Poor road conditions and inadequate maintenance have long constrained rural livelihoods in Ghana — limiting market access, driving up transport costs, and contributing to significant post-harvest losses.
+In a statement copied to the Ghana News Agency, the Bank said the project recognised that poor road conditions and inadequate maintenance had long constrained rural livelihoods in Ghana.

+That, it noted, limited market access, drove up transport costs, and contributed to significant post-harvest losses.

 “This project will improve access to markets and opportunities for rural communities while strengthening Ghana’s agricultural competitiveness and resilience,” said Robert Taliercio, World Bank Division Director for Ghana, Liberia, and Sierra Leone.